symbiote-h2020/SymbIoTeSecurity/readme-token.md

 https://<platformInterworkingInterface>/paam/get_home_token
 ```
 depending from which platform we want to acquire Home Token.
+In return, headers with *x-auth-token* containing Home Token should be received.

 #### Structure of *sub* and *iss* claim
 There are two kinds of *sub* claim, depending on for who Login Request is created.